 What is the point of government economic policy?
 Is it to keep inflation operating within a small window of around 2% – helped by ensuring a big chunk of people are kept unemployed?
 Is it to ensure the government ‘deficit’ never exceeds an arbitrary 3% of GDP, providing a solid argument for not spending more on the health service?
 Or perhaps it is to promote self-correcting markets by promoting free trade and deregulation – at the expense of increasing inequality and pushing people into poverty?

 Or is it a combination of all of the above and more?
 Maybe the government’s job, when it comes to economic policy, is to juggle a set of financial indicators to ensure things don’t go awry; evidenced by indicators like falling GDP or inflation going up, or the government getting too big.
-Because, if it does go awry, the BoE will be forced to raise interest rates, penalise mortgage payers and push the economy into a recession.
+Because, if it does go awry, the Bank of England will be forced to raise interest rates, penalise mortgage payers and push the economy into a recession.
 And, of course, while they are at it, reward the already wealthy who will win big from huge interest rate returns.

 Ha, ha, ha, you’re so funny Jim.